MicrosoftDocs/azure-dev-docs/articles/ai/includes/evaluations-procedure.md

     Follow the instructions to authenticate with your Azure account.

-1. Provision the required Azure resource, Azure OpenAI, for the evaluations app.
+1. Provision the required Azure resource, **Azure OpenAI**, for the **evaluations app**.

     ```bash
     azd up
     ```

 1. The remaining exercises in this project take place in the context of this development container.
 1. The name of the GitHub repository is shown in the bottom left corner Visual Studio Code.
-This visual indicator helps you distinguish between this evaluations app from the chat app.
+This visual indicator helps you distinguish between this evaluations app from the **chat app**.
 This `ai-rag-chat-evaluator` repo is referred to as the **Evaluations app** in this article.

 ---

 ## Prepare environment values and configuration information

-Update the environment values and configuration information with the information you gathered during [Prerequisites](#prerequisites) for the evaluations app.
+Update the environment values and configuration information with the information you gathered during [Prerequisites](#prerequisites) for the **evaluations app**.

-1. Use the following command to get the **Evaluations** app resource information into a `.env` file:
+1. Use the following command to get the **Evaluations app** resource information into a `.env` file:

     ```bash
     azd env get-values > .env